aziascreations/Youtube-Auto-Archiver/readme.md

   * Native support for cookies for *yt-dlp* and maybe *streamlink*.
   * Better support to prevent command injection.
 (Will block some features if used)
 * Planned for later
-  * Using TOML for the config file only Python 3.11 is released and stable.
+  * Using TOML for the config file when Python 3.11 is released and stable.

 ## Requirements
 * [Python](https://www.python.org/) >= v3.9, < v3.11 <sub><sup>(Preferably)</sup></sub>